PreetKot/What-GPT/CONTRIBUTING.md

 ## Thank You

-We sincerely appreciate your contribution to better-chatbot.
+We sincerely appreciate your contribution to what!!!
+GPT.
 Let’s build a powerful and lightweight AI experience together! 🚀